sz64/EC601-Mini-Project-1-Twitter-Sentiment-Software/README.md

 ## User Stories:
 Business Owners who want to see the relative sentiment of tweets about their business.

-Business Owners who want to get the comments from real people rather than robots.

 Individuals who want to have a better estimate on the sentiment of responses on their profile.

-Individuals who want an idea of how positive or negative a user is on average.
+Individuals who want a better understanding of another user's tweets.